-Prizes include: ‘Longest Bass’, ‘Longest Mullet’, ‘Longest Other Species’, ‘Most Number of Species’, ‘Junior Angler’ and ‘Orvis Award for Most Sporting Fisherman’ as well as prizes for Runner’s Up across the first four categories.
+Prizes include: ‘Longest Bass’, ‘Longest Mullet’, ‘Longest Other Species’, ‘Most Number of Species’, ‘Junior Angler’, prize for ‘The Saturday Fish’ ‘Orvis Award for Most Sporting Fisherman’ as well as prizes for Runner’s Up across the first four categories.

 |Itinerary for the Orvis Saltwater Fly Fishing Festival

 Participation of any pastime near water requires care and attention to maintain safety.
 We ask that you make careful preparations for the event, consider the correct footwear and clothing, use correct sun protection, wear protective glasses (sunglasses are appropriate) and a hat.
 Be aware of your surroundings and take note of the times and states of the tide.
 Hayling and Church Norton have some rip tides.
 Please read the Guidance Notes and Suggested Marks carefully before venturing down to the shoreline which will be published early summer.

 Please handle fish carefully, with respect, and, catch and release (C&R).
 A knotless mesh net should be used wherever practical.
 Within this challenge, we are also trying to focus more on the quality of fish caught and not the quantity of a single species.